Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for a Honda Civic consists of being safe and accident-free, having good credit, eliminating unnecessary coverage, and maximizing policy discounts.
-Invest time comparing rates every couple of years by requesting rates from direct carriers like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Finding better rates on insurance for a Honda Civic requires being a good driver, having good credit, being claim-free, and qualifying for all possible discounts.
+Take the time to comparison shop at every other renewal by getting quotes from direct companies like Progressive, GEICO, and Esurance, and also from local exclusive and independent agents.

-- Drivers considered higher risk with DUI or reckless driving convictions may pay on average $1,800 more annually than a low-risk driver
+- Drivers considered higher risk with multiple at-fault accidents may pay on average $1,800 more annually than a safer driver

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.